 Section 5240.
-Supplemental Allocation Process. (a) Requests for Supplemental Allocations may be submitted electronically during any Allocation Round.
+Supplemental Allocation Process.

+(a) Requests for Supplemental Allocations may be submitted electronically during any Allocation Round.
 Staff shall review each request for Supplemental Allocation and make a recommendation to the Committee regarding any possible award of additional Allocation.
 Awards of Supplemental Allocations shall be memorialized in a Committee Resolution.
-Notwithstanding section 5241, all requirements imposed on the associated the-initial Allocation including, but not limited to, expiration of Allocation, Bond issuance deadlines, extensions, transfers of Allocation, carry-forward elections and reporting will be equally applicable to Supplemental Allocations.
+Notwithstanding section 5241, all requirements imposed on the associated initial project Allocation, including, but not limited to, expiration of Allocation, Bond issuance deadlines, extensions, transfers of Allocation, carry-forward elections and reporting will be equally applicable to Supplemental Allocations.

-- (b) Requests for Supplemental Allocation submitted during Allocation Rounds conducted under an Open and Competitive Application Process may be made with a Supplemental Allocation Request Letter if the Project has received Allocation within the past thirty six (36) months.
-Supplemental Allocation Request Letters must be submitted by the Applicant and accompanied by the following requirements: - (1) Posting of a performance deposit pursuant to section 5050. - (2) Payment of a filing fee pursuant to section 5054. - (3) Evidence of the Bond sale structure pursuant to article 6 of chapter 1. - (4) An inducement resolution pursuant to section 5033(b)(4). - (5) A TEFRA Resolution pursuant to section 5033(b)(5). - (6)(5) Updated sources and uses sections of pages 7-9 with associated attachments E, G, and H of the Standard QRRP Application. - (7)(6) Verification of Zoning and Local Approvals pursuant to section 5190(b). - (8)(7) An updated Attachment Y of the Standard QRRP Application. - $\frac{(9)(8)}{8}$ An original and copy of the material noted in sub-section (b)(1) through (b)(8) must be submitted electronically to cdlac@treasurer.ca.gov no later than the applicable application deadline. - (c) Supplemental Allocation requests for Projects that have received Allocation more than thirty six (36) months prior or are submitted during a Competitive Application Process must comply with the process for filing a new complete Application pursuant to article 4 of chapter 1 and the appropriate provisions of this chapter.
+(b) Requests for Supplemental Allocation submitted during Allocation Rounds conducted under an Open and Competitive Application Process may be made with a Supplemental Allocation Request Letter if the Project has received Allocation within the past thirty six (36) months.
+Supplemental Allocation Request Letters must be submitted by the Applicant and accompanied by the following requirements:

+(5) A TEFRA Resolution pursuant to section 5033(b)(5).

+(65) Updated sources and uses sections of pages 7-9 with associated attachments E, G, and H of the Standard QRRP Application.

+(76) Verification of Zoning and Local Approvals pursuant to section 5190(b).

+(87) An updated Attachment Y of the Standard QRRP Application.

+(98) An original and copy of the material noted in sub-section (b)(1) through (b)(8) must be submitted electronically to cdlac@treasurer.ca.gov no later than the applicable application deadline.